Teesha Nigam

-Teesha Nigam (born 21 December 1991) is an Indian playback singer and the sister of famed Bollywood playback singer Sonu Nigam.
+Teesha Nigam (born 21 December 1991) is an Indian playback singer and the sister of singer Sonu Nigam.

-Teesha achieved limelight with the song 'Dheera Dheera' from Magadheera, for which she won the Best Debutant Female Singer at Mirchi Awards and the Best Female Playback Singer Awards at the CineMaa Awards.
+Teesha's Telugu song 'Dheera Dheera' from Magadheera became a hit and she won the Best Debutant Female Singer at Mirchi Awards and the Best Female Playback Singer Awards at the CineMaa Awards.
 She has sung in numerous Telugu movies including Super, Bujjigadu, Saleem, Sree, Political Rowdy, Gunde Jhallumandi, and Shirdi Sai.She has also sung for multiple Bollywood Films such as Singh Saab The Great, ShortKut and Wanted.

 Early life

 She was born on 21 December in Bombay (now Mumbai) to singers Agam Kumar Nigam and Shobha Nigam.
 Her original name was Neekita Nigam.
 She is the younger sister of Sonu Nigam.